sorbet/sorbet/website/docs/highlight-untyped.md

     Sorbet treats any file in a folder named `test` or ending with the `.test.rb` suffix as a test file.
 This is not yet configurable.

+  The new setting will be logged in the "Sorbet" output window.

 - Open a Ruby file, and run the `Sorbet: Toggle highlighting untyped code` command from the command pallette.